freddegurre/bamazon/README.md

 The database is a simple MySql with two tables. **Products** **departments**

 ### Code
+All done in node.js.
 Customer, Manager and Supervisor are separated files.
 All files start with a switch case that askse the user questions, depending on the answer different functions are called. **Example Below**

 ```javascript
 //Start application